webfinesse/veritas-engine/README.md

 ### VertiasACP

 This is an application that iterates over a directory and creates resource files that can be loaded by the engine.
-It currently exports models, materials, specular maps, diffuse maps, and normal maps.
+It currently exports models, skeletons, animations, materials, specular maps, diffuse maps, and normal maps.
 Additional types will be added as the engine adds support for them.

 # Future Work

-* asynchronous/fibered processes
-* asynchronous resource loading
-* string hashing
+* Event System
 * Scripting/Console interface
-* Model Animations
 * Height maps
 * Integrate physics engine
 * more when I get there....